moreatharvaa/ADJ/README.md

 exp3 - Develop a GUI which accepts the information regarding the marks for all the subjects of a student in the examination.
 Display the result for a student in a separate<br>

+exp5 - .
+Develop an RMI application which accepts a string or a number and checks that string or number is palindrome or not.

 exp6 - Write a program to demonstrate the use of InetAddress class and its factory methods.